floating-ui/floating-ui/packages/solid/README.md

-# @floating-ui/react-dom
+# @floating-ui/solid

-This is the library to use Floating UI with React DOM.
+This is the library to use Floating UI with SolidJS